-See the source (available from the project page) for more details; RED's capabilities are added to all of the time.
+See the source (available from the project page) for more details.

 redbot.org may be used to check your resources as well as those owned by others.
 However, please refrain from creating abusive amounts of traffic; e.g., repeatedly checking the same resource.
 All requests are logged.

-redbot.org keeps logs of requests, to help debug the service.
+This site keeps logs of requests, to help debug the service.
 It also keeps more information when a problem is detected.
-If your requests include sensitive information, it may be stored as a result.
+If your messages include sensitive information, it might be stored as a result.

 We undertake not to abuse or share this information.
-If you are concerned about this, you should consider running your own instance of RED.
+If you are concerned about this, you should consider running your own instance of REDbot.

 If you are a Webmaster and don't want this service to be able to access your pages, please add the "RED" User-Agent to your robots.txt file.